DreamersofDay/guides/best-practices/README.md

 ----

 * Don't use a reset button for forms.
+* Put &lt;script> tag after &lt;body> tag for optimising the performance
+* Use HTML5 attributes: async & defer, in &lt;script> tag if applicable.
+[FYI](http://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html)

 CSS
 ---

 * Use Sass.
+* Use translate instead of manipulating top and left for animation.
+[FYI](http://www.paulirish.com/2012/why-moving-elements-with-translate-is-better-than-posabs-topleft/).
+* Use translateY(-50%), instead of table-cell + vertical-align: middle, for vertical align.
+Works in IE9+.

 Sass
 ----

-* Use `image-url` and `font-url`, not `url`, so the asset pipeline will re-write the correct paths to assets.
+* Use `image-url` and `font-url`, not `url`, so the asset pipeline will re-write the correct paths to assets. (both `image-url` and `font-url` only work in rails environment)

 Browsers
 --------

 * Don't support clients without Javascript.
-* Don't support IE6 or IE7.
+* Don't support IE6 or IE7 or IE8.